revbayes/revbayes.github.io/tutorials/tefbd/index.md

 {% figure fig_module_gm %}
 <img src="figures/tikz/full_model_modular.png" width="700" />
 {% figcaption %}
-Modular components of the graphical model used in the “total-evidence” analysis described in this tutorial.
+Modular components of the graphical model used in the “combined-evidence” analysis described in this tutorial.
 {% endfigcaption %}
 {% endfigure %}

-In figure {% ref fig_example_tree %} we provide an example of a type of tree estimated from a total-evidence analysis.
+In figure {% ref fig_example_tree %} we provide an example of a type of tree estimated from a combined-evidence analysis.
 This example shows the complete tree ({% ref fig_example_tree %}A) and the "reconstructed tree" ({% ref fig_example_tree %}B).
 We will describe the distinction between these two trees in {% ref Intro-FBD %}.